TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 It might seem like a needlessly specific rule, but there’s a solid reason – signing within the box ensures that signatures can be identified by computers when scanned.

-2. Make sure your ziplock bags are completely airtight and not cloudy
+3. Make sure your ziplock bags are completely airtight & not damp with condensation

 If you’ve yet to go through BMT, chances are you’ve never really had to worry about waterproofing everything in your backpack – after all, there’s always shelter nearby.